-- Demonstrate a basic knowledge of the facts (events, people, places, dates) and flow (connections, influences, lessons, etc.) of history; - Distinguish between established truths and mere opinions; - Critically evaluate various situations, dilemmas, and viewpoints or interpretations; - Display the ethical lessons of history that are consistent with Biblical Christian morality in his or her personal lifestyle, conduct, and relationships with others; - Produce written research of a quality commensurate with that of graduate school requirements or even of respected publications in the field.
+- Demonstrate a basic knowledge of the facts (events, people, places, dates) and flow (connections, influences, lessons, etc.) of history; - Distinguish between established truths and mere opinions; - Critically evaluate various situations, dilemmas, and viewpoints or interpretations; - Display the ethical lessons of history that are consistent with Biblical Christian morality in his or her personal lifestyle, conduct, and relationships with others; - Produce written research of a quality commensurate with that of respected publications in the field.